Integralist/integralist.co.uk/content/posts/post-mortem-template.md

 You shouldn't invite only those people involved during the incident because there are insights that can be gained from Product Managers (just as an example) who might not have been online at the time of the incident, and who might be able to elucidate certain aspects that the engineers/support team were not aware of.

-You also don't necessarily want to invite too many people outside of the those involved in the incident (and maybe a select few employees who are relevant -- see my previous point).
+You also don't necessarily want to invite too many people outside of those involved in the incident.
 As the old saying goes: "too many cooks spoil the broth".
 You could find the 'noise to signal' ratio goes up.

 ### Have the right attitude